 Today the association maintains more than 100 publications in print and distributes more than 1 million pieces annually.
 These products include books, pamphlets, exhibits, audio tours, CDs, DVDs, maps, and toys.

-GSMA is responsible for managing the interpretive products program with guidance from the National Park Service.
-One of our goals is to generate revenue, which is accomplished by ensuring a balance between the publications of scientific and educational subject matter with books and other products that have wide appeal to a large audience.
+GSMA is responsible for managing its interpretive products program with guidance from the National Park Service.
+One of its goals is to generate revenue for Great Smoky Mountains National Park, which is accomplished by ensuring a balance between the publications of scientific and educational subject matter with books and other products that have wide appeal to a large audience.

 Send samples of the publication to Dawn Roark, 416 Cherry Street, Gatlinburg, TN 37738.
 Include contact information along with cost and retail.
 The samples will be given to National Park Service personnel for review.
 If the book is accepted by NPS, GSMA will make a business decision to make it available in the visitor centers and on our website.
-If we decide to carry the publication, a GSMA representative will contact you to set up an account.
+If GSMA decides to carry the publication, a GSMA representative will contact you to set up an account.

-If you have an idea for an article that GSMA might want to publish in Smokies Life magazine, please send a paragraph describing the idea to email@example.com and receipt will be acknowledged along with a timeline of when to expect a response.
+If you have an idea for an article that GSMA might want to publish in Smokies Life magazine, please send a paragraph describing the idea to email@example.com, and receipt will be acknowledged along with a timeline of when to expect a response.

 Great Smoky Mountains Association publishes those book-length original works that meet the highest standards of scientific and historical accuracy and exemplify excellence in writing and illustration.
 Original works considered for publication should promote environmental stewardship of the national park, convey the significance of the natural resources the park preserves, or elaborate on the complex human narratives rooted in the Smokies region in a compelling way.